 The Dead Dog

-The Curse of Amen-Ra
+The Curse of the Mummy

-In 1977, America was captured by the "true" story of a haunted house in Amityville, New York.
-The legend of the house, as told in the book The Amityville Horror by Jay Anson, told the story of the Lutz family who unwittingly purchased the haunted house as their dream home in a peaceful Long Island town.
+In 1977, America was captivated by the "true" story of a haunted house in Amityville, New York.
+The legend of the house, as revealed in the book The Amityville Horror by Jay Anson, told the story of the Lutz family who unwittingly purchased the haunted house as their dream home nestled in a peaceful Long Island town.

 The Small Woman in Grey

-This story is centered on a general store in a small town.
-Two gentlemen who ran the store one day had the monotony of their daily chores interrupted by a woman dressed all in grey who entered the store, picked up a glass container of milk from the dairy case, and then promptly walked out the door.
-Frozen for a few moments by the audacity of this woman, the two men finally collected their wits and dashed out the door after her, but she was already gone.
-Two days later, the incident occurred a second time.
+Two men who ran a general store one day in a small town had the monotony of their daily chores interrupted by a woman dressed all in grey.
+She entered the store, picked up a glass container of milk from the dairy case, and then promptly walked out the door.
+Frozen for a few moments at the audacity of this woman, the two men finally collected their wits and dashed out the door after her, but she was gone.

 The Texas Candy Lady